2decomp-fft/2decomp-fft/HOWTO.md

 ```
   use decomp_2d_io
 ```
-To write a single three-dimensional array to a file
+To write a single three-dimensional array to a file, the following call to a subroutine can be used:
 ```
   call decomp_2d_write_one(ipencil,var,directory,filename,icoarse,io_name)
 ```
-where ``ipencil`` describes how the data is distributed (valid values are: 1 for X-pencil; 2 for Y-pencil and 3 for Z-pencil); ``var`` is the reference to the data array, which can be either real or complex; ``directory`` is the path to where I/O should be written; ``filename`` is the name of the file to be written; ``icoarse`` indicates whether the I/O should be coarsend (valid values are: 0 for no; 1 for the ``nstat`` and 2 for the ``nvisu`` coarsenings); ``io_name`` is the name of the I/O group to be used.
+where ``ipencil`` describes how the data is distributed (valid values are: 1 for X-pencil; 2 for Y-pencil and 3 for Z-pencil); ``var`` is the data array to be written on disk, which can be either real or complex; ``directory`` is the path to where I/O should be written; ``filename`` is the name of the file to be written; ``icoarse`` indicates whether the I/O should be coarsened (valid values are: 0 for no; 1 for the ``nstat`` and 2 for the ``nvisu`` coarsenings); ``io_name`` is the name of the I/O group to be used.